Breast Cancer: Myths & Facts

 Myth: A teenage girl who finds a "lump" must have breast cancer.

-Fact: Although breast cancer can occasionally affect women as young as their mid-twenties, it would be unlikely for a teenager to have breast cancer.
+Fact: It is unlikely for a teenager to have breast cancer.
 A lump found in a teenager is usually a fibroadenoma, which is not cancer.
-These lumps feel hard and round, but do not usually cause any pain.
-They can be surgically removed if they become bothersome.
+These lumps feel hard and round but do not often cause pain.
+They can be surgically removed if they are bothersome.
 Any lump should be checked by your healthcare provider.

 Myth: Men do not get breast cancer.

 Fact: Breast cancer in men accounts for about 1% of all breast cancer cases (men & women combined) and about 0.2% of all types of cancers in men.
-There will be about 2,710 new cases of male breast cancer in 2022, compared to 290,560 new cases in women.
 Learn more about breast cancer in males.

 Myth: Having a mammogram causes breast cancer or causes an already existing cancer to spread.

 Mammography does expose a woman to a low amount of radiation.
-It is an extremely small amount of radiation and is at a level far below any regulatory limits.
-However, if you are pregnant you should notify your healthcare provider prior to having a mammogram.
+It is an extremely small amount and is at a level far below any regulatory limits.
+If you are pregnant, you should tell your healthcare provider before having a mammogram.

 Myth: I have breast implants and can't have mammograms.

-Fact: Mammography can be performed on women who have had breast implants.
-Women who have had breast implants should continue to have screening mammograms according to the guidelines established by the National Cancer Institute.
-A woman with breast implants should notify the center performing her mammogram that she has breast implants.
-Implants can occasionally block some views of the breast, but notifying the technologist performing the mammogram that you have breast implants allows special techniques to be used to make sure that as much tissue as possible can be seen on the mammogram.
+Fact: Mammography can be done on women who have or have had breast implants.
+These women should still have screening mammograms according to the National Cancer Institute’s guidelines.
+A woman with breast implants should tell the center doing her mammogram that she has breast implants.
+Implants may block some views of the breast, but telling the technologist doing the mammogram that you have breast implants allows special techniques to be used to make sure that as much tissue as possible can be seen on the mammogram.
 Additional pictures may be taken of the breasts of women with implants, so the test could take a few minutes longer.

-In women who have had breast reconstruction following mastectomy, there is often minimal breast tissue remaining on the side of the mastectomy.
-Your doctor may decide that mammograms are no longer necessary on the breast(s) that were removed.
+In women who have had breast reconstruction after a mastectomy, there is often minimal breast tissue remaining on the side of the mastectomy.
+Your provider may decide that mammograms are no longer necessary on the breast(s) that were removed.

 Myth: Injury to the breast causes cancer.

 Fact: Injury to the breast does not cause breast cancer.
-If the breast is bruised badly, there may be an accumulation of blood under the skin that can feel like a lump.
+If the breast is bruised badly, there may be a build up of blood under the skin that can feel like a lump.
 The body will reabsorb this over time, just as any bruise heals.

 Myth: Antiperspirant and/or deodorant causes breast cancer.

-Fact: There have been reports that antiperspirants and deodorants (AP / D) contain chemicals that can be absorbed through nicks due to shaving and cause breast cancer.
-There have actually been a few studies looking at this.
+Fact: There have been reports that antiperspirants and deodorants (AP / D) contain chemicals that can be absorbed through small cuts from shaving and cause breast cancer.
+There have been a few studies looking at this.
 The first study showed no increased risk of breast cancer in women who used antiperspirant or deodorant with or without shaving the underarm area (they even asked whether an electric razor or regular razor was used).
-The second study is what has caused all of the concern – Paraben is a preservative found in cosmetics and AP / D that acts like an estrogen in the body.
-Researchers examined breast tissue from 20 breast cancer patients and found parabens in that tissue.
+Researchers in the second study examined breast tissue from 20 breast cancer patients and found parabens (a preservative found in cosmetics and AP / D that acts like estrogen in the body) in that tissue.
 These researchers did not look at healthy breast tissue or tissue from other parts of the body to check for parabens, so we do not know if all tissues contain parabens.
-The researchers also did not prove that the parabens they found actually came from AP or D (since so many products contain parabens).
+The researchers also did not prove that the parabens they found came from AP or D (since so many products contain parabens).
 They also did not prove that parabens cause breast cancer.

-One other surveyed women with breast cancer.
-They found that those who started using these products at younger ages and used them more frequently were diagnosed with breast cancer at an earlier age.
+One other study surveyed women with breast cancer.
+They found that those who started using AP / D products at younger ages and used them more frequently were diagnosed with breast cancer at an earlier age.
 This study did not include any women without breast cancer, which makes it impossible to apply the results to everyone.

-Bottom line is – more research is needed.
+At this point, more research is needed to be able to say anything conclusive about breast cancer and the use of AP / D products.
 Parabens are a group of preservatives, used to prevent bacterial growth, and are found in many things, including cosmetics, food and beverages.
-If you want to avoid these parabens, check the ingredient list for any of the following: methylparaben, ethylparaben, propylparaben, butylparaben, parahydroxybenzoate or parahydroxybenzoate and find one that doesn't contain them.
+If you want to avoid parabens, check the ingredient list for any of the following: methylparaben, ethylparaben, propylparaben, butylparaben, parahydroxybenzoate or parahydroxybenzoate and find products that do not contain them.

 Myth: Biopsies and air cause breast cancer to spread.